jscm1607/b2-hackathon/README.md

 - **Data Visualization**: Interactive charts, graphs, and statistics for environmental data analysis
 - **Collaborative Analysis**: Cross-biome data synthesis for holistic ecosystem understanding

+## Future Features
+- **Math/Physicist-Agen**: This next agent can become crucial similarly to the historical context agent in helping biosphere researchers develop numerical models and simulations of derived insight.
+This Modeling Agent will be trained on math models related to the physics of the problem and/or propose ML/DL approaches for an optimized simulated environment/ for future experiments.
+- **Checking Archive Results**: Expanding use of model
+- **Improving Communication Protocol**: Langgraph, Autogen.
+Better latency

 ## System Architecture

 The B2Twin system consists of the following components: